huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Quantum Leap
 - [x] Stargate: SG-1

-#### In “Inception”, who played Cobb, a thief who steals secrets in people’s dreams?
+#### In "Inception", who played Cobb, a thief who steals secrets in people's dreams?

 - [ ] Tobey Maguire
 - [x] Leonardo DiCaprio
 - [ ] Billy Crudup

-#### The Richard Strauss tone poem “Also sprach Zarathustra” features heavily in what classic Sci-fi movie?
+#### The Richard Strauss tone poem "Also sprach Zarathustra" features heavily in what classic Sci-fi movie?

 - [ ] Forbidden Planet
 - [ ] A Clockwork Orange
 - [x] 2001: A Space Odyssey

-#### Who starred in the two sci-fi flops “Waterworld” and “The Postman”?
+#### Who starred in the two sci-fi flops "Waterworld" and "The Postman"?

 - [x] Kevin Costner
 - [ ] Kevin Kline
 - [ ] Kevin Bacon

-#### “Protecting the Earth from the Scum of the Universe” was the tagline to what 1997 sci-fi comedy?
+#### "Protecting the Earth from the Scum of the Universe" was the tagline to what 1997 sci-fi comedy?

 - [ ] Contact
 - [x] Men in Black
 - [ ] Alien: Resurrection

-#### “Klaatu barada nikto” is a key phrase in which sci-fi movie?
+#### "Klaatu barada nikto" is a key phrase in which sci-fi movie?

 - [x] The Day The Earth Stool Still
 - [ ] The Blob
 - [ ] Invasion of the Body Snatchers

-#### Grogu from “The Mandalorian” is better known by what nickname?
+#### Grogu from "The Mandalorian" is better known by what nickname?

-- [ ] Li’l Fett
+- [ ] Li'l Fett
 - [x] Baby Yoda
 - [ ] Tiny Chewbacca